denjn5/d3-tutorial/README.md

 # d3 v4 Sunburst: A Detailed Explanation #
-I wish there were more d3 version 4 sunburst tutorials.
 Sunbursts are great for explaining relationships in hierarchical data.
-However, the code can get a bit confusing as we mix html, css, svg, json, javascript, and d3.
+But the code can get a bit confusing as we mix html, css, svg, json, javascript, and d3.
 And, bounce between radians and degrees.
-I sometimes struggle when reviewing my own 6-month-old code.
-So this sunburst tutorial is for both of us.
-I'm hopeful and confident that you'll be able to follow this example and build something that you're proud of.

-In this tutorial, I strive to explain each line, and sometimes link to other tutorials that have helped me.
+In this tutorial, I strive to explain each line.
 If I don't explain it, or explain it well, I welcome your input.
-For each section, we'll begin with a title, some code, and the explanation.
+For each titled section, we'll begin with the code and then explain it.
+Maybe it'll help you solve a problem in your own code or build something that you're proud of.

 ## A Basic Web Page (html) ##
 ``` html